Apples Growing Guide

 Large fruits form on a compact tree.
 The cooking apples reduce down to a pleasing purée.
 It displays good disease resistance.
 Pollination group A.

 One of the earliest cooking varieties, ready from the beginning of August.
 It has a pale green colour and a sharp flavour.
-It copes well in cooler conditions.
+This apple copes well in cooler conditions.
 Pollination group B.